RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/clock.md

 The optional date feature uses the Julian day number format.
 Julian day number format requires 3 digits with placeholder 0s for the hundreds and tens places.

 All digits should be displayed using the system mono font, system font, or Roboto with [tabular numbers](https://developer.mozilla.org/en-US/docs/Web/CSS/font-variant-numeric) enabled.
-Mono space font and [Tabular number](https://www.fonts.com/content/learning/fontology/level-3/numbers/proportional-vs-tabular-figures) geometry ensure that the display will not jitter as the numbers change.
+Monospace font and [Tabular number](https://www.fonts.com/content/learning/fontology/level-3/numbers/proportional-vs-tabular-figures) geometry ensure that the display will not jitter as the numbers change.

 ## Examples